Founders Day Research Awards

 - 1992 David W. Hein

 - 1989 Richard G. Landry

 - 1988 Bill E. Beckwith

 Nominations are invited for The UND Award for Departmental Excellence in Research and Creative Activity recognizing research, scholarly, and creative productivity.

-- As part of the evaluation process, the selection committee will also review scholarly and creative activities recorded in Digital Measures and, if relevant, data on external awards and expenditures.
+- As part of the evaluation process, the selection committee will also review scholarly and creative activities recorded in Faculty Success (formerly Digital Measures) and, if relevant, data on external awards and expenditures.

 - The awardee will be selected by the Interim Vice President for Research & Economic Development (chair) and selected others.

 - Since previous recipients are ineligible for nomination until five years have passed, Chemical Engineering (2020), the Energy & Environmental Research Center (2019), Biomedical Sciences and Marketing (2018), Chemistry (2017), and Biology (2016) may not be nominated this year.

 Nominations should include information that will allow the selection committee to judge the quantity and quality of the research, scholarly, and creative activities of the department.
 At a minimum, such nominations should include:

 - A three-page summary stating the rationale for why the department deserves this award.